Let's Talk Month

 Host a Let’s Talk Party by gathering of 8-10 friends who are “trusted adults” in the life of a young person—parents, grandparents, aunts, uncles, older siblings, cousins, coaches, teachers, and youth leaders.
 Host a meal at your home, have dinner out, have a coffee hour at a local coffee-shop, etc., and make taking with young people about love, sex and relationships the focus.

+Let’s Talk Month is a public awareness campaign that encourages open communication between young people and their parents or other trusted adults.
+Use our toolkit to get your community talking.
 Spread the Let's Talk message via social media.
 Follow Fact Forward on Facebook, Twitter and Instagram for likable, sharable graphics like these.
-Don't forget to use the hashtag #LetsTalkSC in your posts!

 Social Media Posts